It can be difficult to stay organized financially. You may have multiple bank accounts, credit cards and individual retirement accounts to monitor.

 One of my favorite features of each tool is the ability to see how much you spent in specific categories during one time period as compared to another.

 If you want to see where you may be able to cut expenses, this feature can help.

 When comparing these two software options, this is one area where I believe Mint excels.
-Its budgeting charts are more comprehensive and easier to follow than the ones offered by Personal Capital.
+Its budgeting charts are more comprehensive and easier to follow than the ones offered by Empower.

-Moreover, Mint allows you to enter very specific spending goals (like saving for a car or other large purchase) and will update you on your progress over time.
+Moreover, Mint allows you to enter very specific spending goals (like saving for a car or other large purchases) and will update you on your progress over time.

-Mint even offers access to your credit score for free, which is a nice feature not available on Personal Capital.
+Mint even offers access to your credit score for free, which is a nice feature not available on Empower.